A mathematics teacher stands in front of a googly-eyed crowd of students who’s about to learn something very important about compound interest.

 I’ll unveil the trick in a minute, but let me first pound in why this stuff is so important to you.

-Compound Interest Is the Lifeblood of Finance
+The Lifeblood of Finance

 Compounding is at the top of the list of the most important concepts in finance.
 But it’s not talked about enough because it’s become a given that everyone understands what it means.
 But not everyone does.